vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 From these graphs we can see that the motion, being similar, has resulted in the armature angles to be similar as well.
 These values, therefore, will not result in massive changes when applied to the prosthetic arm through the Dynamixel motors using Arbotix-M board.

 Furthermore, the need to calculate the humeral rotation and the wrist pronation and supination will enable finer control of the prosthetic arm using Blender.
 Inorder to achieve these results, the kinect will have to first detect the rotation through the NI mate add-on.

+## Wrist and Arm Motions available in Blender

 To detect or incorporate humeral twist amount on our prosthetic arm, Blender enables us to calculate the bone roll and apply it onto our rig.